 Creating Multiple Producers by Cloning the Transmitter

-Near the start of this section, we mentioned that mpsc stood for multiple producer, single consumer.
-Let’s put that ability to use and expand the code from Listing 16-10 to create multiple threads that all send values to the same receiver.
-We can do that by cloning the transmitting half of the channel, as shown in Listing 16-11:
+Earlier we mentioned that mpsc was an acronym for multiple producer, single consumer.
+Let’s put mpsc to use and expand the code in Listing 16-10 to create multiple threads that all send values to the same receiver.
+We can do so by cloning the transmitting half of the channel, as shown in Listing 16-11:

-Filename: src/main.rs
+src/main.rs

-// ...snip...
+// --snip--

 let (tx, rx) = mpsc::channel();